Chart Color Schemes

 Educational achievement in Indooroopilly places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Indooroopilly's educational attainment is notably higher than broader benchmarks.
 Among residents aged 15+, 57.8% hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most prevalent at 34.1%, followed by postgraduate qualifications (19.6%) and graduate diplomas (4.1%).
-Vocational pathways account for 17.2% of qualifications, with advanced diplomas at 7.8% and certificates at 9.4%.
+The area has a significant educational advantage with bachelor degrees being the most common at 34.1%, followed by postgraduate qualifications (19.6%) and graduate diplomas (4.1%).
+Vocational pathways account for 17.2% of qualifications among those aged 15+, with advanced diplomas at 7.8% and certificates at 9.4%.

 Educational participation is high, with 38.0% of residents currently enrolled in formal education.
 This includes 14.2% in tertiary education, 9.3% in primary education, and 9.2% pursuing secondary education.
-Indooroopilly has a robust network of 6 schools educating approximately 8,934 students, with exceptional educational performance (ICSEA: 1152).
-The educational mix includes 2 primary, 1 secondary, and 3 K-12 schools.
-As an education hub, Indooroopilly offers 57.2 school places per 100 residents, significantly above the regional average of 26.1, attracting students from surrounding communities.
+There are six schools operating within Indooroopilly, educating approximately 8,934 students.
+The area demonstrates exceptional educational performance with an ICSEA score of 1152, placing local schools among the most advantaged nationally.
+The educational mix includes two primary, one secondary, and three K-12 schools.
+Indooroopilly functions as an education hub with 57.2 school places per 100 residents, significantly above the regional average of 26.1, attracting students from surrounding communities.

 Frequently Asked Questions - Education